Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/edges.rst

 Using Face Selection
 --------------------

-To rotate an edge based on faces you must select face pairs, Fig. Adjacent selected faces, otherwise Blender notifies you with an error message, ``"ERROR: Could not find any select edges that can be rotated"``.
-Using either *Rotate Edge CW* or *Rotate Edge CCW* will produce exactly the same results as if you had selected the common edge shown in Fig. Selected edge rotated CW and CCW.
+To rotate an edge based on faces you must select adjacent face pairs, otherwise Blender notifies you with an error message, *"Could not find any select edges that can be rotated"*.
+Using either *Rotate Edge CW* or *Rotate Edge CCW* will produce exactly the same results as if you had selected the common edge.

 Edge Split